ElizaZadura/nust/README.md

-# One more text editor that's perfect for me project.
+# One more "text editor that's perfect for me" - project.